ua-parser/uap-core/docs/specification.md

 The list of regular-expressions `regex` shall be evaluated for a given user-agent string beginning with the first `regex`-item in the list to the last item.
 The first matching `regex` stops processing the list.
 Regex-matching shall be case sensitive but not anchored.

-In case that no replacement for a match is specified for a `regex`-item, the first match defines the `family`, the second `major`, the third `minor`and the forth `patch` information.
+In case that no replacement for a match is specified for a `regex`-item, the first match defines the `family`, the second `major`, the third `minor`and the fourth `patch` information.
 If a `*_replacement` string is specified it shall overwrite or replace the match.

 As placeholder for inserting matched characters use within